bepu/bepuphysics2/Documentation/GettingStarted.md

 Some examples of constraints in the demos include:
 1. [`RagdollDemo`](../Demos/Demos/RagdollDemo.cs) is a... demo of ragdolls.
 2. [`CarDemo`](../Demos/Demos/CarDemo.cs) shows how to build a simple constraint based car (and bad AI drivers).
-3. [`RopeStabilityDemo`](../Demos/Demos/RopeStabilityDemo.cs) shows some constraint failure modes and how to fix them.
+3. [`RopeStabilityDemo`](../Demos/Demos/RopeStabilityDemo.cs) shows some constraint configuration failure modes and how to fix them.
 4. [`NewtDemo`](../Demos/Demos/NewtDemo.cs) shows how to make a squishy newt.
 5. [`ClothDemo`](../Demos/Demos/ClothDemo.cs) shows how to make sheets of cloth with different properties.

 Existing raw constraint data is more difficult to access than body data.
 There is a similar handle->memory location lookup, but the data itself is stored a few layers deep in array-of-structures-of-arrays format for performance.
 Pulling data out of this representation is not very convenient, so the `Solver` has `ApplyDescription` and `GetDescription` for accessing constraint data.
 Custom descriptions can be created to access only subsets of a constraint's full data.

-Note that `Simulation.Solver.Add` has a few overloads for different body counts, but it does not check to ensure that the appropriate overload is called for the constraint type at compile time.
-When compiled with the `DEBUG` symbol, a `Debug.Assert` will catch the problem at runtime.
-(I'll probably rework this into a compile time error later.)

 ## Queries